Washington, D.C. Federal Employment Attorneys for Harassment

 5. Appeal or Litigation: If the results of an investigation and/or hearing were unsatisfactory, an employee can file an appeal with the EEOC or pursue a lawsuit that will be handled in federal court.

-Contact a Washington, D.C.
-Federal Employee Harassment Lawyer
+Contact Our Washington, D.C.
+Federal Employee Harassment Lawyers

 Back to Top